The submissions for Issue Two, Visions of Humanity are now closed.

 We welcome a range of science fiction and speculative short stories, from micro fictions to 5000 word pieces.
 This is not a hard limit, but use your best judgement when it comes to sending something longer than that.

 We accept multiple submissions of micro and flash fictions totalling less than 3000 words.
 For longer texts, please only send the one that’s most relevant to the theme.

 We understand that authors sometimes send the same story to multiple outlets simultaneously but insist that you send withdrawal requests to the concerned parties if your piece is accepted.

 We’re generally not open to reprints and will not accept anything that is still available online or in print, regardless of time of publication.
 If you feel your piece is particularly relevant and is not available anymore, please get in touch.

 For the non-fiction part of the magazine, we tend to only work through commissions but we'll consider submissions (or pitches) if you have written or can write something that fits the theme.

-Please send your story in an editable format such as a Word document (.doc, .docx) or rich text (.rtf) to email@example.com, together with a short blurb describing the story and how it fits the theme.
-We use this blurb in our internal systems but a submission is never evaluated based on its blurb.
+Please send your story in an editable format such as a Word document (.doc, .docx) or rich text (.rtf) to firstname.lastname@example.org, together with a short blurb describing the story and how it fits the theme.
+We use this blurb in our internal systems but rest assured a submission is never evaluated based on it.

 We read the stories in the order they come in.
 We try to read as much as possible of each submissions and give relevant feedback but we unfortunately can’t always reply to everyone.
 If you haven’t received a reply after 1 month, chances are your piece hasn’t been accepted.
 If you haven’t heard from us after 3 months, you can email to enquire about the status of your submission.

 Although we are a small and independent outfit, we strive to pay every contributor fairly.
 We commit to a standard pro market rate of 4 to 5p (~6¢) per word.
 The final fee will be decided together with the author.